Israel recovers the bodies of 6 hostages in Gaza, including Israeli-American Hersh Goldberg-Polin

 Hamas-led militants killed some 1,200 people, mostly civilians, when they stormed into southern Israel on Oct.
 7, attacking army bases and several farming communities.

-Israel's retaliatory offensive in Gaza has killed over 40,000 Palestinians, according to local health officials, who do not say how many were fighters and how many civilians.
-It has displaced the vast majority of Gaza's 2.3 million people, often multiple times, and plunged the besieged territory into a humanitarian catastrophe.
+Israel’s retaliatory offensive in Gaza has killed over 40,000 Palestinians, according to local health officials, who do not say how many were fighters.
+It has displaced the vast majority of Gaza’s 2.3 million people, often multiple times, and plunged the besieged territory into a humanitarian catastrophe.

-In a separate development Sunday, Palestinian militants killed three people when they opened fire on an Israeli vehicle in the occupied West Bank, where Israel has been carrying out large-scale military raids in recent days.
-Israel's Magen David Adom rescue service confirmed the casualties.
+In a separate development Sunday, Palestinian militants killed three Israeli police officers when they opened fire on their vehicle in the West Bank, according to Israeli officials.
+Israel has been carrying out large-scale military raids across the occupied territory in recent days.